-- Set reduction target inside-the-fence line, but use outside-thefence line reduction options. - Outside-the-fence line reduction options should be voluntary, not mandatory. - Support 2005 baseline year.
+- Set reduction target inside-the-fence line, but use outside-the-fence line reduction options if they are less expensive. - Outside-the-fence line reduction options should be voluntary, not mandatory. - Support 2005 baseline year.

 Energy Efficiency:

 - Opportunity is in res/comm buildings, not industrial EE. - Industrials must be able to opt-out and maintain ownership of EE-based reductions (RECs). - Use attainable EE assumptions (cost and availability).